-51. The Appellant's position in these proceedings may be summarised as follows:

-- The bodies of instance relied on documents and reports that do not provide direct evidence of the Appellant's involvement in the manipulation of the Match.
+- 43. The Appellant's position in these proceedings may be summarised as follows: - The bodies of instance relied on documents and reports that do not provide direct evidence of the Appellant's involvement in the manipulation of the Match.
 While the BFDS Report and the Starlizard Report offer technical analysis of the betting market during the Match, they fail to establish beyond reasonable doubt a direct link between the Appellant's actions and the alleged manipulation.
+No

-The fact that the Player was one of FK Dinamo Riga players at the Match does not render him guilty of match fixing. - The Appealed Decision lacks a clear explanation on how the Appellant's actions are connected to the BFDS Report and Starlizard Report.
+Appellant's action in the Match is cited as suspicious in the reports.
+The fact that the Player was one of FK Dinamo Riga players at the Match does not render him guilty of match fixing.

+- The Appealed Decision lacks a clear explanation on how the Appellant's actions are connected to the BFDS Report and Starlizard Report.
 The conclusion of guilt is based primarily on the Appellant's participation in the Match and proximity to a goal-scoring incident, without a comprehensive review of the overall context, which are not sufficient grounds to conclude that the Appellant manipulated the Match for betting purposes in accordance with CAS jurisprudence.
 The LFF did not meet the applicable standard of proof and therefore the Appellant's involvement in the manipulation of the Match was not properly satisfied. - Concerns are to be raised about the reliability of the expert opinions provided by the LFF.
 The experts did not attend the Match and based their evaluations solely on video footage and betting alerts, which may lead to inconsistencies and lack of uniform analytical standards.
 Their opinions do not establish a clear connection between the betting irregularities and the Appellant's performance and not every expert opinion highlights the same episodes.
 In addition, all the expert opinions (i) do not satisfy the substance required by CAS jurisprudence and LFF rules and regulations to establish a scenario of match fixing as there is no link between the manipulation of the Match and the concrete actions of the players, (ii) compare the Appellant's level with the Latvian higher league best standards, while it should have been compared to a reasonable standard applicable to the Latvian second division and (iii) do not consider the coach's tactical scheme. - The choice of the experts appointed were challenged in the proceedings of instance, where the Appellant questioned if those experts had the necessary qualification to produce their opinions, but the Appealed Decision failed to address such a challenge.
 In addition, presence of LFF employees amongst the experts could compromise their impartiality and independence.
 Therefore, Expert 1, 2 and 3's opinions shall not be considered good practice as the experts are not independent.
 Furthermore, Article 10.1.3 of the LFF Disciplinary Regulations requires the appointment of a unified expert commission, which did not take place herein.
-Such breach of the LFF Disciplinary Regulations entails that the Appealed Decision is to be declared null and void.

-- The Player's motivation was not the highest at the time the Match was played, and this could result in a poorer performance, but this does not entail that he was involved in the manipulation of the Match. - Procedural flaws took place in the proceedings of instance: (i) there were no detailed minutes or protocols of the meeting of 10 October 2023 which obstructed the understanding of the decision-making process and suggest non-compliance with LFF regulations, (ii) the Appellant was not provided with relevant evidence, which hindered his ability to file his defence and (iii) there was no hearing before the LFF Appeals Committee, which raises concerns that his arguments, including claims for damages and compensation, were not properly considered. - Finally, the Appellant shall be compensated for the moral damages and loss of opportunities caused by the unfounded ban imposed on him.
+Such breach of the LFF Disciplinary Regulations entails that the Appealed Decision is to be declared null and void. - Procedural flaws took place in the proceedings of instance: (i) there were no detailed minutes or protocols of the meeting of 10 October 2023 which obstructed the understanding of the decision-making process and suggest non-compliance with LFF regulations, (ii) the Appellant was not provided with relevant evidence, which hindered his ability to file his defence and (iii) there was no hearing before the LFF Appeals Committee, which raises concerns that his arguments, including claims for damages and compensation, were not properly considered.

+- Finally, the Appellant shall be compensated for the moral damages and loss of opportunities caused by the unfounded ban imposed on him.